gerardheuvelman/novi-backend-demodrop/README.md

 4. install dependencies by typing "mvn install" in a terminal window
 5. Open the file application.properties.
 In this file, enter your PgAdmin credentials at the dotted lines.
 Now save this file.
 5. Run the project.

+Initial configuration:  (!!!IMPORTANT!!!)
+1. Log in using username "admin" and password "admin".
+You will be redirected to the Admin Control Panel (ACP)
+2. Create a new admin account. with a strong password
+3. Delete the user "admin"